angrycub/katacoda-scenarios/nomad-connect-acls/06-nomad_config.md

 }
 ```

-For this hands-on lab. you can automate this process by running this command,
+For this hands-on lab, you can automate this process by running this command,
 which will extract the secret from the token file that you created earlier,
 build a consul stanza using it, and then append it to the nomad_config.hcl file.